-We do not board pets in our home.
-We do provide daily visits for your pets or we can stay overnight as well.
+Yes, we can board up to 5 dogs per day.
+We also provide daily visits for your pets or we can stay overnight as well.
 We also offer the "Perfect Balance" package which includes transportation to and from our daycare facility along with an evening visit with a pet sitter before bedtime while you are away.
 It is truly the perfect balance of play and rest while you enjoy your vacation.
 We will customize a schedule to fit your pets needs.

 How is payment handled?

 We accept cash, check, and credit card for our daycare services.
 For our in-home services, we only accept credit/debit cards which are charged weekly by Paw Pals.
 In order to make a reservation a valid credit card must be on file.
 Fees are earned upon email confirmation of service reservations.
 Payments must be made prior to service.
 Clients are required to have a credit card on file in our system before they can schedule dog walking or pet sitting services.
 Our pet sitting and dog walking scheduling system integrates with Stripe to securely store customer credit card information.
 Only the last four digits of your credit card number are visible to Paw Pals.
 After your service requests are approved, you can login to your account and pay your invoice.
 If you have not paid with credit card prior to your first visit, we will automatically charge your credit card for the balance.
 All of your paid and unpaid invoices are always available for you to view or print at any time in your online account.
 For pet sitting accounts: If we do not receive payment by your first visit and/or your credit card is declined when we attempt to charge your card, we will make every attempt to contact you to resolve the issue.
 If we cannot get in touch with you within 24 hours, we will call your emergency contact to take over pet sitting services.
 Daily dog walking accounts may submit payment at the weeks' end.

 36 Dye Street Garnerville, NY 10923